thoughtspot/thoughtspot.github.io/_admin/scriptability/scriptability-pinboard.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+Scriptability for Answers and Pinboards is in <span class="label label-beta">Beta</span>.
+To enable Scriptable Answers and Pinboards, contact ThoughtSpot Support.

 In ThoughtSpot, you can download Pinboards to a flat file in `TSL`, [ThoughtSpot's Scripting Language]({{ site.baseurl }}/admin/worksheets/tsl-pinboard.html), modify the file, and subsequently upload this file either to the same cluster, or to a different cluster.

-{% include note.html content="Scriptability for Answers and Pinboards is in <strong>beta</strong>.
-To enable Scriptable Answers and Pinboards, contact ThoughtSpot Support." %}

 This mechanism supports several scenarios that you may encounter: